willymcallister/willymcallister.github.io/_articles/charge.md

 You can think of a coulomb as a bucket of charge, like a bucket of water.
 You can scoop smaller amounts of charge out of the bucket to get milliliters or teaspoons of charge.
 We actually use terms like microcoulomb $(\mu\text C)$ or nanocoulomb $(\text{nC})$.
 Thinking of charge as a continuous fluid is the way Franklin thought about it.

 <details>
-<summary>The definition of a coulomb assumes you know what an ampere is.</summary>
+<summary>The definition of a coulomb assumes you know what an ampere is, and vice versa.</summary>
-<p>The ampere is defined as the current you get when $1\,\text{coulomb}$ of charge is passing by every second.
+<p>One ampere is the current you get when $1\,\text{coulomb}$ of charge is passing by every second.
+One coulomb is how much charge passes by in a second when the current is one ampere.
 These are circular definitions.
-To break the circle the ampere was also defined with specific conditions for an experiment.
-One of the original definitions of the ampere was based the current required to electroplate silver onto a surface and seeing how the weight changed over time:</p>
+To break the circle the ampere is also defined with specific conditions for an experiment you can do in a laboratory.
+There have been several different definitions of that experiment over time.
+One of the original definitions of the ampere was based the current it takes to electroplate a certain weight of silver onto a surface,</p>

 <blockquote>The ampère is represented by that quantity of current which is capable of depositing 4.025 grammes (62.10 grains) of silver per hour or 0.001118 grammes per second.</blockquote>

 <p>This was known as the <em>silver ampere</em>.</p>
 </details>

+It's amazing, but the classical fields of electrostatics (what we are studying here) and electrodynamics developed in the mid-to-late 1800's did not predict or depend on the existence of the electron.

 ## Electron